Why The Lost Coast?

 Shelter Cove’s easily worth the extra driving, if you ask me, but the road there isn’t always quite as good as Mattole Road, and it’s quite a long drive.
 Budget perhaps half a day for this drive, maybe more, depending on how much you stop and what you want to do (that time includes stopping in Shelter Cove and getting back from Shelter Cove to US 101).

-Here’s a Google Maps version of the route from Honeydew to Shelter Cove and an alternate:
+Here’s a Google Maps version of the route from Honeydew to Shelter Cove:

-Note that there are two routes marked here — the shorter route (in grey), along Kings Peak Road, is more scenic, but it’s rougher than the longer one, it was barely passable in a Subaru the last time I went along it, and I’m not sure I’d recommend it at the moment (there’s a reason why the much longer route takes essentially the same time as the shorter route…).
-The longer route is also pretty scenic, of course, so you don’t lose anything (especially not time) by taking it, and, with a few exceptions, it’s an easy drive along a fairly well-maintained dirt road with paved sections here and there.
+Note that there used to be two routes marked here — a shorter route along Kings Peak Road, and the Ettersburg route in blue.
+The Kings Peak Road route is more scenic, but it’s rougher than the longer one, it was barely passable in a Subaru the last time I looked at it, and I don’t recommend it at the moment.
+The longer Ettersburg route is also very scenic, of course, so you don’t lose much (especially not time) by taking it, and, with a few exceptions, it’s an easy drive along a fairly well-maintained dirt road with paved sections here and there.
 And don’t forget that you have to get back to US 101 from Shelter Cove as well, which adds maybe another scenic hour to the trip.